 Here are a few more tips if you plan to torte your cake:

 Once you have stacked your cakes they can slide easily, causing problems with the crumb coat.
 To help, place your stacked cake in the fridge for about 10-20 minutes to firm up your icing between the layers.

 If you are torting a cake that will be doweled and have another cake resting on top of it, be careful of the height of your cake.
 Dowels should be placed every 4-5 inches in height to make sure your cake is structurally sound.
 If your cake is 5 inches or taller, you could end up with dowels slipping inside the cake, causing leaning or even a collapse.
-See our post on how to stack a cake for a step-by-step look.

 3. Other ways to cut